 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Teachers and administrators will identify and monitor the ongoing individualized learning needs of each teacher.
 100% of teachers participated in a reflective evaluation process in 19-20, and of those teachers, 95% earned a positive evaluation.
 100% of teachers completed a reflective evaluation process in 2021-22.
+100% of teachers completed a reflective evaluation process in 2022-23.
 95% of teachers will participate in a reflective evaluation process and earn a positive evaluation.
 Teachers will have the opportunity to engage in professional learning time that allows them to reflect, generate, interpret, and disseminate outstanding instructional practices. survey, 100% of staff indicate that they Agree or Strongly Agree that, "Leaders ensure time for reflection, generation, interpretation, and On the 2021-22 staff survey, 91% of staff indicate that they Agree or Strongly Agree that, "Leaders ensure time for reflection, generation, interpretation, and dissemination."
+On the 2022-23 staff survey, 91% of staff indicate that they Agree or Strongly Agree that, "Leaders ensure time for reflection, generation, interpretation, and dissemination."
 On the staff survey, at least 90% of staff will indicate that they Agree or Strongly Agree that, "Leaders ensure time for reflection, generation, interpretation, and dissemination."
 Students will demonstrate success in their academic curriculum as evidenced by GPAs at or above a 2.0 each term.
 92% of students achieved a 2.0 or above unweighted GPA in Fall 2020.
 71% of 9-12 students achieved a 2.0 or above unweighted GPA in Spring 2022.
+86% of 9-12 students achieved a 2.0 or above unweighted GPA in Fall 2022, and 84% of students had a 2.0 or above GPA in Spring 2023.
 85% of students will remain above a 2.0 unweighted GPA each semester.
 Students in need of intervention will have plans in place to support their learning before the end of the first semester each year.
 100% of students in need of intervention in Fall 2020 had academic supports in place before Spring 2021.
 100% of students in need of intervention in Fall 2021 had academic supports in place before Spring 2022.
+100% of students in need of intervention in Fall 2021 had academic supports in place before Spring 2023.
 100% of students in need of intervention in the fall semester will have academic supports in place prior to the spring semester.
-Specialized academic plans (IEPs/504s) for already eligible students will be in 100% of newly enrolled IEP students, and 100% of incoming 504 students had 100% of newly enrolled students with IEPs, and 100% of incoming students 100% of eligible IEP or 504 plan students will have a formal DVS plan in place and
+Specialized academic plans (IEPs/504s) for already eligible students will be in 100% of newly enrolled IEP students, and 100% of incoming 504 students had 100% of newly enrolled students with IEPs, and 100% of incoming students 100% of students with IEPs and 100% of 504 students had plans in place and 100% of eligible IEP or 504 plan students will have a formal DVS plan in place and